adgeli/How-do-you-Like-them-Apps/Financial_Report.md

 - To retire in 5 years, the initial investment must be significantly higher to return a more profitable dollar investment yield regardless of a higher stock to bond allocation ratio.

-- In conclusion, investing in the retirement portfolio;  SPY (SPDR S&P 500 ETF) and AGG (iShares Core U.S. Aggregate Bond ETF), at a 30 year return period is a profitable investment based on the presented analysis.
+- In conclusion, investing in the retirement portfolio;  SPY (SPDR S&P 500 ETF) and AGG (iShares Core U.S. Aggregate Bond ETF), at a 30 year return period is a profitable investment based on the presented data and analysis.